MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 - **Outline threats to critical AI assets and guidance to secure them**.
 To directly help engineers and security professionals, we enumerated the threat statement at each step of the AI system building process.
 Next, we provide a set of guidelines which overlay and reinforce existing practices in the context of AI systems.
 - **Enable organizations to conduct AI security risk assessments**.
 The framework helps gather information about the current state of security of AI systems in an organization, perform gap analysis and track the progress of the security posture.

-We formulated it conjunction with stakeholders across Microsoft, with representatives from Azure Security, Responsible AI Strategy in Engineering, Microsoft Security Response Center, Azure Security and AI, Ethics and Effects in Engineering and Research (Aether).
+We formulated it conjunction with stakeholders across Microsoft, with representatives from Azure Security, Responsible AI Strategy in Engineering, Microsoft Security Response Center, Azure Security, and AI, Ethics and Effects in Engineering and Research (Aether).

 ## Introduction